stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 In #stratapp, you can turn pages on/off by team or individual - you don't have to change your business to suit the app - so you don't have to apply these "our why" and "direction" pages as part of regrouping.

-The decision and approach to achieving initial alignment is up to you, as you know what will work best for your leadership team.
+The approach to achieving alignment is up to you, as you know what will work best for your leadership team.

 ## implement OKRs - run the first period with the leadership team only